tarikstafford/style-guide/swift style guide.md

 ```

 - curly braces should have exactly one space before / after content, e.g. `{ doWork() }` and not `{doWork()}` or `{   doWork()  }`
+- func params should be aligned like so `func funcName(paramName: ParamType, anotherParam: ParamType)`

 ## fail early, prefer avoid unnecesary `else` clauses